Disallowance and reservation in Canada: 1896–1911: Laurier

 The British Columbia Legislature began introducing legislation prohibiting immigration from Asia in the period of 1900–1908.
-British Columbia had seen a large reduction in Asian immigration between the late 1880s and early 1890s which resulted in a period with less effort to restrict immigration, however increased immigration in 1899 and 1900 revitalized the call for restrictive immigration legislation in the province.
+British Columbia had seen a large reduction in Asian immigration between the late 1880s and early 1890s which resulted in a period with less effort to restrict immigration; however, increased immigration in 1899 and 1900 revitalized the call for restrictive immigration legislation in the province.
 The British government had foreseen the risk of anti-Asian immigration laws damaging imperial relations and trade, and during the 1897 Colonial Conference Secretary of State for the Colonies Joseph Chamberlain expressed concern over the possibility of restrictive legislation in British Columbia.
-In August 1900, Japan announced voluntary restrictions on emigration to Canada, and a few weeks later the British Columbia Legislature passed the Immigration Act requiring a language test, the enactment was subsequently disallowed nearly a year later by the Laurier government on the grounds of federal paramountcy on immigration after a petition from the Japanese Consul.
-The British Columbia Legislature passed a similar enactment shortly afterwards which was disallowed six months after its passage.
-British Columbia continued to pass similar discriminatory legislation throughout 1902–1908 with the understanding the enactments would be disallowed by the federal government; the reasoning by the provincial government was as protest to Ottawa, and to publicly display that immigrants from Asia were not welcome in British Columbia.
+In August 1900, Japan announced voluntary restrictions on emigration to Canada, and a few weeks later the British Columbia Legislature passed the Immigration Act requiring a language test; the act was subsequently disallowed nearly a year later by the Laurier government on the grounds of federal paramountcy on immigration after a petition from the Japanese Consul.
+The British Columbia Legislature passed a similar act shortly afterwards, which was disallowed six months after its passage.
+British Columbia continued to pass similar discriminatory legislation throughout 1902–1908 with the understanding the acts would be disallowed by the federal government; the reasoning by the provincial government was a protest to Ottawa, and to publicly display that immigrants from Asia were not welcome in British Columbia.
 Imperial interest in disallowance grew with the 1902 Anglo-Japanese Alliance.
-The British Columbia Legislature was also emboldened with the federal cabinet's slow response to disallow legislation, where during the 1800s, Macdonald's government disallowed enactments without delay, the Laurier cabinet took their time and disallowed enactments could remain enforce for months before disallowance.
+The British Columbia Legislature was also emboldened with the federal cabinet's slow response to disallow legislation, where during the 1800s, Macdonald's government disallowed acts without delay, the Laurier cabinet took their time and disallowed acts could remain in force for months before disallowance.
 Bruce Ryder notes that because of these delays by the Laurier cabinet, anti-Asian provincial immigration laws were in force more often in the province than not.
 In 1907, British Columbia Lieutenant Governor James Dunsmuir reserved royal assent on the new Immigration Act on his accord, and the federal government refused to recommend royal assent.
-Dunsmuir reasoned that the bill was similar to the previously disallowed enactments, and the bill could interfere with federal interests and international relations.
+Dunsmuir reasoned that the bill was similar to the previously disallowed acts, and the bill could interfere with federal interests and international relations.
 Members of the public rallied against Dunsmuir who previously employed a large number of immigrants from Asia in his coal mines, and his effigy was burned in the 1907 Anti-Oriental Riots in Vancouver.
 The final attempt by the British Columbia Legislature to regulate immigration from Asia came in 1908, which was made largely inoperable by two court challenges and eventually disallowed by the Laurier cabinet.

 In 1911, nearing the end of his period as Prime Minister, Laurier updated the principles for the use of disallowance.
-Laurier's instructions cautioned "great care" in use and respect for the local Legislatures authority to govern in constitutional areas, but urged expediency in use of disallowance where Legislatures acted in federal constitutional areas where "great confusion and hardship" could come to the public.
+Laurier's instructions cautioned "great care" in use and respect for the local legislatures authority to govern in constitutional areas, but urged expediency in use of disallowance where legislatures acted in federal constitutional areas where "great confusion and hardship" could come to the public.